Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/MainMenuSetup.md

 # Main Menu Setup

-These are instructions for further editing the menus.
-Basic instructions are available in the [README](/addons/maaacks_game_template/README.md#usage).
+These are instructions for editing the main menu.

 ## Selecting a Menu
 The path to the main menu is set in the `AppConfig` autoload. `main_menu_with_animations.tscn` is the main menu scene used by default.
 Open the `app_config.tscn` scene, inspect the root note, and edit the `Main Menu Scene Path` to the desired scene.